electronicarts/ea-async/README.md

 [![Javadocs](https://img.shields.io/maven-central/v/com.ea.async/ea-async.svg?label=Javadocs)](http://www.javadoc.io/doc/com.ea.async/ea-async)
 [![Build Status](https://img.shields.io/travis/electronicarts/ea-async.svg)](https://travis-ci.org/electronicarts/ea-async)

-EA Async implements async-await methods in the JVM.
+EA Async implements Async-Await methods in the JVM.
 It allows programmers to write asynchronous code in a sequential fashion.
 It was developed by [BioWare](http://www.bioware.com), a division of [Electronic Arts](http://www.ea.com) and was originally part of the [Orbit Project](https://github.com/electronicarts/orbit).

-If you're looking for async await on the .NET CLR, see [Asynchronous Programming with Async and Await](https://msdn.microsoft.com/en-us/library/hh191443.aspx).
+It is heavily inspired by Async-Await on the .NET CLR, see [Asynchronous Programming with Async and Await](https://msdn.microsoft.com/en-us/library/hh191443.aspx) for more information.

 Who should use it?
 ------

-EA Async should be used to write non blocking asynchronous code that makes heavy use of CompletableFutures or CompletionStage.
+EA Async should be used to write non-blocking asynchronous code that makes heavy use of CompletableFutures or CompletionStage.
 It improves scalability by freeing worker threads while your code awaits other processes;
 And improves productivity by making asynchronous code simpler and more readable.